Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 tells aider they want to accept every suggestion and to use pytest to run tests.
   - `aider --yes --test-cmd pytest`
-- Paste the URL or text of a GitHub issue into the chat.
+- They could start the chat by pasting in the URL or text of a GitHub issue.
 Aider will pull in the URL's content and then try and solve the issue.
 - If aider doesn't produce code that lints and tests clean, the user might decide to revert the changes and try again, maybe using aider with a different LLM this time.
 [Aider is tightly integrated with git](https://aider.chat/docs/faq.html#how-does-aider-use-git), so it's always easy to revert AI changes that don't pan out.

-Outside a benchmark setting, it's probably unwise to let *any* AI agent run unsupervised on your code base.
+Outside a benchmark setting, it's probably unwise or at least highly inefficient to let *any* AI agent run unsupervised on your code base.
-Aider is intended to be used as an interactive pair-programming chat, where the user participates to direct aider's work and approve suggestions.
+The reason aider is intended to be used interactively is so that the user can participate and direct aider's work and approve suggestions.
 This way the user can offer immediate feedback or corrections if their initial instructions turn out to be ambiguous, or if the AI starts going down a wrong path.

 ## Aider with GPT-4o alone was SOTA

-Running the SWE Bench Lite benchmark using aider with just GPT-4o achieved a score of 25.0%.
+Running the benchmark harness
+only using aider with GPT-4o to find plausible solutions achieved a score of 25.0%.
 This was itself a state-of-the-art result, before being surpassed by the main result being reported here that used aider with both GPT-4o & Opus.

+As noted below, a single attempt using Aider with GPT-4o tied the current top entry on the leader.

 ## Aider with GPT-4o & Opus